marcialcv/liferayk8s/README.md

-# How to Install Liferay 7.3 CE to a Kubernetes Cluster
+# How to Install Liferay 7.3 CE to a Kubernetes Cluster with Webserver and Liferay in the same pod

 ### Required Software and Prerequisites